BehaviorTree/BehaviorTree.CPP/docs/asynchronous_nodes.md

 };
 ```

-A "correct" (but over-engineered) version of it would be:
+A correct version would be:

 ```c++
 // I will create my own thread here, for no good reason